cacao-org/docs/pages/cacao/cacao_compute_units.md

 ## 1. Overview

 ### 1.1.
-Computation Units
+Compute Unit (CU)

-cacao runs a collection of computation units to perform all required operations.
-A computation unit performs a specific computation step in the AO loop, such as extracting modal coefficients from the WFS signal stream.
+cacao runs a collection of compute units to perform all required operations.
+A compute unit performs a specific step of the AO loop, such as extracting modal coefficients from the WFS signal stream.

-Each computation unit consists of a function parameter structure (FPS) holding the parameters for the computation, and a tmux sesssion within which code is executed.
-Two processes can run within a computation unit: the configuration process that manages function parameters, and the run process that executes the computation (often a loop in a real-time environment).
+Each <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.compute_unit}}">CU</a>  consists of a function parameter structure (FPS) holding the parameters for the computation, and a tmux sesssion within which code is executed.
+Two processes can run within a CU: the configuration process that manages function parameters, and the run process that executes the computation (often a loop in a real-time environment).
 The configuration and run processes are executed in tmux windows 1 and 2, with window 0 reserved for housekeeping.

 ### 1.2.
-Selecting Computation Units
+Selecting CUs

-The user must first select which cacao computation units (CUs) will be deployed.
+The user must first select which CUs will be deployed.

-Computations units are registered by adding entries in the `cacaovars.bash` file.
+<a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.compute_unit}}">CUs</a> are registered by adding entries in the `cacaovars.bash` file.
 For example, the following entry will register the mlat (measure latency) CU:
 ~~~bash
 export CACAO_FPSPROC_MLAT="ON"
 ~~~

-During deployment, the `cacao-fpslistadd` script is called to add registered CUs to the `fpslist` file.
-The script calls all instances of `cacao-fpslistadd-` scripts, each one handling a single process registration.
-For example, the mlat process is registered by `cacao-fpslistadd-MLAT`, which will test if the CACAO_FPSPROC_MLAT environment variable is set to ON, and register the process if it is.
+During deployment, the `cacao-fpslistadd` script is called to add registered CUs to the `fpslist.txt` ASCII file.
+The script calls all instances of `cacao-fpslistadd-` scripts, each one handling a single CU registration.
+For example, the mlat process is registered by `cacao-fpslistadd-MLAT`, which will test if the `CACAO_FPSPROC_MLAT` environment variable is set to ON, and register the CU if so.

 `cacao-fpslistadd` is typically not called directly by the user, but is part of the `cacao-setup` (which reads the `cacaovars.bash` file prior to calling `cacao-fpslistadd`).
-The full list of registered computation units available, and their status (registered ?) can be inspected by running :
+The full list of registered CUs available, and their status (registered ?) can be inspected by running :
 ~~~bash
 source cacaovars.LOOPNAME.bash; cacao-fpslistadd -l
 ~~~
 Registered CUs will be labeled as ON, while others are labeled as OFF.

+{% include note.html content="
+Command `cacao-fpslistadd` scans for scripts matching `cacao-fpslistadd-*` and `milk-fpslistadd-*` both  in the milk intallation bin directory and the current directory.
+If deploying a custom CU (named for example CUSTOMCU), users should ensure the corresponding `cacao-fpslistadd-CUSTOMCU` is in the LOOPROOTDIR directory where `cacao-fpslistadd` is to be run.
+" %}

 ### 1.3.
-Process categories
+CU categories

 <div class="row">